 Goal 5.1: Inform and train individuals with IDD and their families in the Employment First Policy

 Individuals with IDD and their families need information early on about the Employment First Policy, the possibilities for CIE for all individuals, and the services and supports that can help individuals and their families get there.
 Information developed and disseminated should be responsive to the literacy level, English-proficiency, and cultural values of the diverse clients of Regional Centers statewide.
 Service systems respond to demand from consumers and families.
-Having the knowledge about the possibilities for CIE with appropriate supports will lead to maximal participation of Regional Center clients in the IPP process.
+Having the knowledge about the possibilities for CIE with appropriate supports will lead to maximal participation of Regional Center clients in the Individual Program Plan process.

 SCDD could contribute to this work through expansion of its Employment First/Data Dashboard webpages to include stories of success, best practices, employment resources, and training materials.
 Also, the Council could use its regional staff to train people at the local level about the Employment First Policy and what it could mean for them.